 The 2016 model year is bringing us totally new versions of the Chevy Cruze and Hyundai Elantra, plus a new Honda Civic that already claimed our biggest award of the year, the Kelley Blue Book Overall Best Buy Award of 2016.
 The Nissan Sentra won't be all-new for 2016, but receives a number of enhancements.

 For this year's compact car comparison test we put 400 miles on each of seven small cars to confirm past conclusions and solidify some new ones.

-The Subaru Impreza and Mitsubishi Lancer are the only cars in this group to offer all-wheel drive, the Civic and Jetta are the only models offered with a hybrid powertrain, the Cruze and Jetta are the only ones offered with diesel engines, and the Focus is the only one offered as a much pricier all-electric car.
+The Subaru Impreza and Mitsubishi Lancer are the only cars in this group to offer all-wheel drive, the Jetta is the only one offered with a hybrid powertrain, and only the Focus is offered as a (much pricier) all-electric car.

 Most compact cars start under $18,000, but most buyers upgrade to an automatic transmission and other popular equipment, making the average price paid for a compact car right about $20,000.
 The average price paid for a midsize sedan, for reference, is closer to $25,000.

 This Year's Winners

 The redesigned 2016 Honda Civic isn't just our Small Car Best Buy of 2016, its impressive redesigned earned it this year's Overall Best Buy Award.
 The Toyota Corolla is the category's most recent 5-Year Cost to Own Award winner, and the Subaru Impreza took home our most recent Best Resale Value Award in the compact car category.